heremaps/gluecodium/docs/lime_idl.md

   * **FunctionName** **=** **"**_FunctionName_**"**: marks a lambda type to have a specific function name in the generated functional interface in Java (instead of a default name).
   * **Skip** \[**=** **"**_CustomTag_**"** \]: marks an element to be skipped (not generated) in Java.
-Can be applied to any element except for struct fields.
+Can be applied to any element except for enumerators and fields of `@Immutable` structs.
 Optionally, if custom tag is specified, the element is only skipped if that tag was defined (see `@Skip` above).
   * **EnableIf** **=** **"**_CustomTag_**"**: marks an element to be enabled in Java only if a custom tag with that name was defined through command-line parameters.
 If the tag is not present, the element is skipped (not generated).
   * **Attribute** **=** **"**_Annotation_**"**: marks an element to be marked with the given annotation in Java